ShivamShrivastava/Smart-Mirror/modules/default/compliments/README.md

 # Module: Compliments
-The `compliments` module is one of the default modules of the MagicMirror.
+The `compliments` module is one of the default modules of the SmartMirror.
 This module displays a random compliment.

 ## Using the module